 Obtaining the Grant of Probate can be a complicated and time-consuming task requiring forms and correspondence to be completed and is often distressing for those responsible but it is a legal requirement of the Executors to ensure this process is carried out correctly and that any liabilities, such as Inheritance Tax is calculated and paid in a timely manner.
 If this is not dealt with correctly, the Executor(s) may find themselves personally liable for the deceased's debts and any losses involved.

 National Wills & Probate Services Ltd. work with the Society of Will Writers Trust Corporation to provide friendly, sympathetic yet efficient and professional help to Executors and Administrators of deceased's persons estates at a competitive and transparent cost which means the beneficiaries receive more of their inheritance and sooner.
 This help can either be by supporting you in fulfilling your responsibilities as appointed Executors or taking full responsibility for the administration for the estate.

 If you would like further information, please contact us on 01920 823096 or email firstname.lastname@example.org

 The Court of Protection is responsible for assisting people who have lost mental capacity so that they cannot be exploited or denied what is rightfully theirs.
 The Court appoints and regulates those people (Deputies) approved to look after their financial affairs.

 The application process to be appointed as Deputy is lengthy and complex.
-Liberty can advise and assist with the full range of circumstances which affect those under the Court of Protection’s jurisdiction.
+National Wills can advise and assist with the full range of circumstances which affect those under the Court of Protection’s jurisdiction.